Physical Therapy Student Handbook

 - File a completed application for graduation with the Student Enrollment Center

 - Obtain Bursar account clearance

-Throughout your academic and clinical education, you will be oriented to the issue of safety not only regarding the patients, but also for yourself as you practice and eventually work as a PT.
+Throughout your academic and clinical education, you will be oriented to the issue of safety, not only regarding the patients, but also for yourself as you practice and eventually work as a Physical Therapist.
 The following will be addressed: